aadityapnd/Temporal_Dynamics_ML/README.md

 The required data files are included in the repository under the `data/` folder.

+This repository uses the [Micro Gas Turbine Electrical Energy Prediction] dataset from the UCI Machine Learning Repository:

 P. Bielski and D. Kottonau.
 "Micro Gas Turbine Electrical Energy Prediction," UCI Machine Learning Repository, 2024.
 [Online].
 Available: https://doi.org/10.24432/C58S4T.

+Please cite this dataset if you use the data in your research.

 ## ✏️ Author